How to prepare a Montessori Environment at Home

 Creating a Montessori environment at home:

-In a Montessori school trained teachers are responsible for preparing an appropriate for the overall development of children.
+In a Montessori school trained teachers are responsible for preparing and appropriate for the overall development of children.
 The Montessori Environment at home can act as a bridge that helps to reinforce the knowledge the child learns in school.

-Before starting the journey of Montessori parenting it is important for parents to do required research and reading to fully equip themselves for executing the Prepared Environment at home.
+Before starting the journey of Montessori parenting it is important for parents to do the required research and reading to fully equip themselves for executing the Prepared Environment at home.

-The Parents do not have to bring every material or apparatus of the Montessori Classroom at home.
+The Parents do not have to bring every Montessori material or apparatus of the Montessori Classroom at home.

 The Parents can invest their money in the materials and furniture they deem useful for their children.

-Preparing the Montessori Environment at home requires more than just materials, the parents have to be devoted, patient, resistant, and reliable for the learning process.
+Preparing for the Montessori Environment at home requires more than just materials, the parents have to be devoted, patient, resistant, and reliable for the learning process.